Learn more about our recent work and accomplishments.

 Our Targeted Probe and Educate (TPE) video explains this streamlined medical review process.

-Have you seen our new video about TPE?
+Have you seen our TPE video?
 The Targeted Probe and Educate (TPE) medical review process helps CMS and providers work together to improve medical claims by avoiding and correcting, through individualized education sessions, many common billing mistakes.
 Watch this 5 minute video to learn more.

 CPI Works to Reduce Burden on Providers